PlanetaryRobotics/IrisRoverPackage/Apps/FlightSoftware/fprime/CubeRover/NetworkManager/docs/NetworkManager.md

-                Technically it's a bit hacky to just have three args with manually synced enums and, instead, this should be using an FPrime Array of custom erializables but we don't have that serialization built in our GDS and don't have time to add it since it would be non-trivial.
+                Technically it's a bit hacky to just have three args with manually synced enums and, instead, this should be using an FPrime Array of custom serializables but we don't have that serialization built in our GDS and don't have time to add it since it would be non-trivial.